-During class periods, should students need to be outside the classroom (restroom visit, for example), they must obtain a Boardwalk Pass from the teacher and keep it with them until they return to the class.
+During class periods, should students need to be outside the classroom (restroom visit, for example), they must sign out on the Boardwalk Pass document with time of departure, destination, and time of arrival upon their return to class.
 Under most circumstances, no more than one student at a time is permitted to leave a class.
 So, for instance, one student may have to wait a few minutes for another to return from the restroom before being allowed to visit the restroom herself.